giluis/astray/READMD.md

-# Astree: effortless parsing
+# Astray: effortless parsing

 Quickly parse a linear structure of tokens into an Abstract Syntax Tree (AST), using only Rust.

-**WARNING**: Astree is not ready for production yet.
+**WARNING**: Astray is not ready for production yet.
 Many features are missing and the documentation is very incomplete.
 I am working hard on these and will deliver on them as soon as possible.

 ## Mental Model
 An AST is in essence a tree that represents hierarchical relationships between concepts.
-Astree provides a framework for describing rules to build ASTs from any source code, using only the Rust language.
+Astray provides a framework for describing rules to build ASTs from any source code, using only the Rust language.

 Let's call each node in an AST a Syntax Node (SN).
 SNs can branch to other SNs, called their children (as a metaphor to a family tree).
 Alternatively, SNs can also branch to Leafs, which are SNs that don't branch to anything else